MicrosoftDocs/memdocs/memdocs/intune/user-help/encrypt-your-device-android.md

 1. Open the **Settings** app.
 2. Type **security** or **encrypt** in the app's search bar to find related settings.
 3. Tap the option to encrypt your device.
 Follow the onscreen instructions.
-4. When prompted, set a lock screen password or PIN.
+4. When prompted, set a lock screen password, PIN, or other authentication method (if allowed by your organization).
 5. To recheck settings, open the Company Portal or Microsoft Intune app.
     * Company Portal users: Select your device and tap **Check device settings**.
     * Microsoft Intune users: You'll have to wait until the page updates, but when it does, your encryption status should change to compliant.

 ## Enable secure startup

 Your organization may require you to enable secure startup as part of their encryption policy.
 This feature further protects your device by requiring a password or PIN to be entered before the phone starts up.
+You many have additional authentication options but it will vary depending on what your organization allows.

-The name and location of the secure startup option will vary depending on your device manufacturer and version.
+The name and location of the secure startup option will vary depending on your device manufacturer and Android version.
 On some devices, this setting may be called **Strong protection**.

 1. Open the **Settings** app.
 2. Type **secure startup** in the app's search bar.